 Achtung / Gotchas and the fine print

 If you simply take your existing phone out of the US and don’t get an add on pass /plan when you use it, make a call or browse the internet, you will be roaming.
-Your phone may happily connect to a network that is not Verizon and start racking up huge coasts.
+Your phone may happily connect to a network that is not Verizon and start racking up huge costs.

 What is data roaming?
 Below is an article from Verizon on the topic but it simply boils down to nose bleed charges when you are not authorized to use Verizon’s network or network partners overseas – try $2 per Megabyte, yes Megabyte not Gigabyte, thats a whopping $2000 per Gig!